 SCSU Students are now in the process of forming an iGEM team to compete at MIT next fall. iGEM is the "International Genetically Engineered Machine" competition where interdisciplinary (usually Math, Physics, Biology, Computer Science, Chemistry) student teams perform a Synthetic Biology project over the summer to create or redesign genetic 'circuits' in living cells that allow the cells to perform a useful function for humans.
 If you are interested in joining the team, please contact Dr. Edgington by email.
 The team needs to begin fund-raising immediately in order to cover the entry fee.
-The next SCSU Synthetic Biology/iGEM Club meeting will be Thursday April 10th @ Noon in JE244 (Officer Elections and organization).
+The next SCSU Synthetic Biology/iGEM Club meeting will be in the Fall 2014 term, in JE244 (for Officer Elections and organization).

 |Congratulations to one of our Undergraduates, Kirsten Famiglietti, who was awarded an American Society of Plant Biologist Summer Undergraduate ResearchFellowship to do research in the Silady lab.
 She will be doing an enhancer/suppressor screen of the gravitropism defective2 mutant in Arabidopsis.
 The award will provide her with a stipend, money for supplies, one year membership in ASPB, and travel money to present her research at the 2015 ASPB annual conference.
 She was 1 of only 12 recipients in the country, and 1 of 5 from a 'predominantly undergraduate institution'.|